bryanbraun/bryanbraun.github.io/_posts/2020-08-31-how-searching-for-a-bundle-free-react-led-me-to-web-components.md

 Maybe!
 Web components support lifecycle hooks, props, custom element tags, scoped CSS, children (or "slots"), and more.
 The basic features are there.
 Also, it seems like these APIs are fairly low-level, so React could hide at least some of them under an abstraction.

 Still, I think there are some major obstacles.
-React is big on functional components right now (see [hooks](https://reactjs.org/docs/hooks-intro.html)), and it's unclear how well these would map to web components.
+React is big on functional components right now (see [hooks](https://reactjs.org/docs/hooks-intro.html)), and it's unclear how well these would map to web components (update: this has already been done too—see [Haunted](https://github.com/matthewp/haunted)).
 React's lifecycle hooks look pretty different from the DOM ones.
 And things like Shadow DOM would also behave pretty differently.

 I suspect that any refactoring to use web components would be a major (and backwards-incompatible) change.